Welcome To The Blog For Highly Sensitive Souls In Search Of Emotional Support and Guidance For Healing Childhood Wounds.

 –Update March 20, 2014: New changes to this blog are explained on the About Me page–you may notice the new name of the Blog (formerly Hope and Healing with Elaine) and also that I am no longer going by my pen name Elaine and have revealed that my name is Roxanne Elaine Smith.
 You may notice many comments and testimonials addressed to Elaine–please address all new comments to Roxanne now. :D Thanks!

 I have an exciting announcement to make!: My Songs of Hope and Healing, the inspiration for the name and starting of this blog, are now being professionally recorded (sung by me :) ) and available for download on my new music website RoxanneSmithMusic.com.
-New songs are being added each week so please check it out!
+New songs are always being added so please check it out!
 Your feedback and support is greatly appreciated as I work to get my healing songs out there to everyone and especially to those wounded souls who are interested in the healing power of music in their recovery from an abusive, neglectful, or traumatic childhood to living a life of wholeness and vitality–free of anxiety and self-doubt.
 It was the music that ultimately helped me to heal and inspired the creation of this blog and now I am thrilled to have been blessed with the opportunity to share these newly recorded songs with the world.
 Thank you all for your loving support in this creative endeavor!
 Please “like” my new facebook musician page-and help me get started!!-I will be putting all my songs on there and you can listen for free!
 With love and light, Roxanne–

 Hi Everyone.
 Welcome to my Home Page!
 Whether you are new to this blog, or already a frequent visitor it is my sincere hope that you will find support, comfort, and inspiration on these pages devoted to highly sensitive (HSP) survivors of childhood emotional abuse (HSP is explained below).
 As a highly sensitive person myself, and as a life coach specializing in emotional healing of childhood wounds and trauma, I have much personal knowledge and wisdom to share.
 I love my work–there is no better feeling than helping other highly sensitive souls to feel good about themselves and their lives and to help them to heal their emotional wounds.
 In my opinion, my clients are among the kindest, most compassionate, gifted people on the planet!